 Even with an adorable 2 week old baby in the house, you might not think to celebrate the end of the first week of your baby’s life.

-This is only because by day seven, the reality is, you’re probably not exactly sure what day it is, and even if you do, you’re too tired to do much celebrating!
+The reality is by day seven, you probably don’t know what day it is, and if you do, you’re too tired to do much celebrating!

-With labour and birth already fading into memory as your new life demands your full attention, your little one is beginning the most rapid development of her life outside the womb.
+Labour and birth are already fading into memory as your new life demands your full attention.
+Your little one is beginning the most rapid development of her life outside the womb.

-Your body is also recovering from either the effort of labour and birth or surgery, so it’s an important time of rest for you both.
+Your body is recovering from labour, and either a vaginal or c-section birth.
+So it’s an important time of rest for you both.

-This second week is an important time for your breasts to take feedback from your baby.
+This second week is an important time for your breasts to get feedback from your baby.